 Conceptualization is accomplished in 4 steps.

 First you need to figure out where you are truly and what you have (skills, secret sauce, unique talents.)
-Click Here to download a free Resilience Starter Guidebook that will take you through the process of narrowing down you niche', your target audience, and other valuable building blocks for a resilient business.
+Go through the process of narrowing down you niche', your target audience, and other valuable building blocks for a resilient business.

 2. Create Your Vision Plan